GRA VAT in Ghana: A Plain-English Guide for Small Businesses and Freelancers

 What Is VAT and Who Does It Apply To in Ghana?

 VAT, Value Added Tax, is a consumption tax added to the price of most goods and services in Ghana.
-The standard rate is 15%, charged on top of the price of what you're selling.
-On top of standard VAT, businesses also account for the National Health Insurance Levy (NHIL) at 2.5%, the Ghana Education Trust Fund Levy (GETFund) at 2.5%, all of which combine into the total rate applied on standard-rated supplies.
+The standard rate is 15% of the value of the taxable supply.
+On top of that, two levies apply: the National Health Insurance Levy (NHIL) at 2.5% and the Ghana Education Trust Fund Levy (GETFund) at 2.5%.
+Under Act 1151, both levies are calculated on the same taxable value as the VAT, so the combined charge works out to a clean 20% (15% + 2.5% + 2.5%).

 Not everyone charges VAT.
 Only businesses registered with the GRA for VAT are legally permitted to add it to their invoices.
 If you haven't registered, you don't charge VAT, full stop, regardless of how big or established your business feels.